What Is Accounts Receivable: Understanding Your AR Accounts

 Note 1: While Synder handles ongoing transactions automatically and efficiently, historical invoices require manual syncing through the platform’s ‘Import historical data’ feature.

-Additionally, Synder is designed not to interfere with the reconciliation process, as open invoices are only considered in the Accounts Receivable once they’re closed with a corresponding payment.
+Additionally, Synder is designed not to interfere with the reconciliation process, as open invoices are only considered in the AR once they’re closed with a corresponding payment.

 Note 2: Matching and applying payments to unpaid invoices is based on customer names and dates.
 This automated process ensures that payments are correctly attributed to the appropriate invoices, making invoice closure smooth and improving financial reporting accuracy.